bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 # `OPTIONAL:` How to make and import a patch/`.diff` file

-### `NB!
+## `NB!
 This still needs work, to ensure that if changes are made to mozilla central, it doesn't break this method of importing .diff files.
-Further testing is needed.`
+Further testing is needed.
+And i need to learn Mercurial better.
+Feel free to try it out Daniel`

 After understanding how to read `.diff` files, it might be purposefull to import them and test them by hand, in order to understand the assignement better.